Workflow Part 2 – Intermediate

 Multi-Condition Triggers

-In our Workflow Part 1 article we talked about how to trigger a work item when a couple environmental variables matched (Record Type of Invoice and Status field is empty).
+In our Workflow Part 1 article, we talked about how to trigger a work item when a couple environmental variables matched (Record Type of Invoice and Status field is empty).
 One thing we did not get into was that you night have other cases where this work trigger needs to be activated.
 In addition to the above activation rule we may also want to activate this step if the Record Type is Invoice but the Status is set to “Rejected.”
 The scenario being that someone down the line saw a problem and wanted to send it back to this step for fixing.

-To add another activation rule, click the [icon name=”plus-circle” class=”” unprefixed_class=””] Add button as shown in the image below.
+To add another activation rule, click the “Add Rule Set” button as shown in the image below.

 Then set the new rule’s properties to match your needs for the other rule that would trigger this step.
-As shown in the image above, we have essentially the same rule as the first one except that we look for a Status value or Rejected.
+As shown in the image above, we have essentially the same rule as the first one except that we look for a Status value of Rejected.

 Advanced User/Team Assignments

 Up until now we have been showing simple assignments.
-In our Workflow Part 1 article we showed how to assign the work trigger to a single user.
+In our Workflow Part 1 article, we showed how to assign the work trigger to a single user.
 However, if you looked at the screen shots and have been following along in your own site you surely have noticed that there are more options than just selecting one user.
 You can select many users at one time and you can select one or more teams as well.
-In fact you can select one or more users along with one or more teams.
-When the trigger is assigned each team is broken down into its user list and the system simply assigns the item to all users specified individually or as teams so to the system it all looks like users.
+In fact, you can select one or more users along with one or more teams.
+When the trigger is assigned, each team is broken down into its user list and the system assigns the item to all users specified individually or as teams so to the system it all looks like users.

 Dynamic User/Team Assignments

 This is a very powerful feature.
 You can set up the workflow so that the contents of the Record dictate who it gets assigned to.
 For instance, you can have an E-Form that allows the user to specify a team via a drop-down list and that value is written to a field named TEAM.
-Then in the work trigger screen you enter the value TEAM into the Dynamic Team Lookup field and the team that was selected by the initial E-Form is the that receives the work item.
+Then in the work trigger screen you enter the value “TEAM” into the Dynamic Team Lookup field and the team that was selected by the initial E-Form is the that receives the work item.

 As before with users/teams, these dynamic field can be used along with the static User and Team fields.
 You can specify any or all of these options and they will all work together.